 In the case of structural proofs, users generally prefer HumanProof and textbook proofs to Lean proofs for understandability.
-The participants reported that to some extent it was because they found the natural language proofs more familiar, but also because the level of detail
+The participants reported that to some extent it was because they found the natural language proofs more familiar, but also because the Lean proofs were considered too detailed.

 However the qualitative, verbal results showed (Section 6.6.2) that participants were usually sympathetic towards the Lean structure, only wishing that the proofs be a little more terse, provide signposts and hide unnecessary details.

 In the wider sense, we can use the results from this study to see that mathematicians are willing to move to different syntax, but that the high-level structure and level of detail of formalised proofs needs to be improved in order for them to adopt ITP.
 The study confirms that producing natural language proofs at a more human-like level of detail is useful for mathematicians.
 It also provides some surprising complaints about how proofs are typically laid out in textbooks where a more formal and detailed approach would actually be preferred, as we saw for the group homomorphisms question, where the Textbook version of the proof was considered to be too terse.

 Within the wider scope of the thesis and the research questions in Section 1.2, the study presented in this chapter seeks to determine whether software can produce formalized, understandable proofs.
 The study shows that HumanProof system developed in Chapter 3 and Chapter 4 can help with understandability (as shown in Section 6.5 for the case of Lemmas 2 and 4).